darco31/P2---JS-game/README.md

 * To provide an intuative interface for the user.

 ### The customer goals
-* To visit and browse our products and to order their products with ease.
+* To have a clear understanding of the game and how to play it.
-* Clear easy to find product pricing and delivery prices.
+* Clear easy to read instructions and alerts avaiable at all times.

 ---

 ## User Experience

 ### Project goals:
-* The main goal of the project is to advertise our business and products to a wider audience.
+* The main goal of the project is to showcase my game to a wider audience that can be played and is visually pleasing for all users.
-* To increase visitors to the website.
+* On positive feed back add functionality to the exsoisting game and add more games to the page.
-* To use the website as a platform to expand our business ​
+​
 ### Design:
-* The design is very simplistic and uses pastel colors to mirror what may be found on a lot of cakes and baked goods.
-It has a clear navigation menu and the page is clearly    labeled and it is easy to go from one page to another.
+* The design uses a space themed background image eith bold fonts that contrast each other very well and allow the user to easily distiguish between headings and call to action buttons.
 * The images are sized correctly and each page is designed to look like the home page.
 ​
 ### User Stories